 Broad Spectrum CBD Oil Wholesale: A Formulator’s Buying Guide

-What Makes CBD Oil Broad Spectrum?
+What Makes CBD Oil Broad Spectrum

 Broad Spectrum vs. Full Spectrum: The Practical Difference for Formulators

 The distinction between broad-spectrum and full-spectrum CBD oil is compliance posture as much as chemistry.
-Full-spectrum oil carries THC at a level within the federal 0.3% dry-weight threshold, which means a finished consumer product containing it must be carefully dosed and labeled to remain compliant under Section 781 of P.L.
+Full-spectrum oil carries THC within the federal 0.3% dry-weight threshold, which means a finished consumer product containing it must be carefully dosed and labeled to remain compliant under Section 781 of P.L.
 119-37, effective November 12, 2026.
 Broad-spectrum eliminates that variable by removing THC before it reaches your production floor.

 For formulators producing finished goods for national retail distribution, for brands marketing to consumers who actively avoid THC, and for any manufacturer whose customers apply independent third-party testing to incoming ingredients, broad-spectrum is the cleaner specification.
-The tradeoff is that the secondary processing step adds cost relative to full-spectrum distillate, and some terpene and minor cannabinoid content is reduced during THC removal depending on the processing method.
+The tradeoff is that the secondary processing step adds cost relative to full-spectrum distillate, and some terpene and minor cannabinoid content is reduced during THC removal depending on the method.
 A well-sourced broad-spectrum oil holds the minor cannabinoid profile reasonably intact.
 A poorly processed one looks closer to enriched isolate.
 The COA tells you which you are buying.

 How to Read a Broad Spectrum COA for THC Non-Detect